-Alcohol and drug (ab)use can have damaging consequences to your health and well-being.
+Drugs and alcohol can have damaging consequences to your health and well-being.
 We know what university life can be like, and while we do not endorse the use of any substances (much less illegal ones!), we still want students to know that if they need help or support, they can get it.
-On this page, we’ll break down some risks associated with substance use, as well as different avenues for getting guidance and assistance to navigate issues such as addiction.
+On this page, we’ll break down some risks associated with drugs and alcohol, as well as different avenues for getting guidance and assistance to navigate issues such as addiction.

 The Netherlands has a famously liberal drug policy, but that doesn’t mean that everything is legal.
 This is why we have a dedicated page for those who want to learn more about the rules and regulations on cannabis and drug use.
 We highly recommend you read through this if you intend to use substances in the Netherlands, so that you don’t run into any problems with the law or the police.